-2.3.1 Results of inspections and instructions provided to employers engaged in decontamination works, etc.

-The Fukushima Prefectural Labour Bureau (PLB) has conducted inspections and given instructions within the jurisdiction of the Labour Standards Inspection Offices to employers in order to ensure proper conditions of employment and safety, and the health of workers engaged in decontamination works, etc.
+2.3.1 Results of inspections and instructions provided to employers engaged in decontamination works, etc. The Fukushima Prefectural Labour Bureau (PLB) has conducted inspections and given instructions within the jurisdiction of the Labour Standards Inspection Offices to employers in order to ensure proper conditions of employment and safety, and the health of workers engaged in decontamination works, etc.

-The investigations were focused on conditions of employment such as clear indications of conditions of employment, payment of wages, and working hours, reflecting the circumstances that some inquiries were raised about wages and other conditions of employment such as the special duty (decontamination) allowance.
+The investigations were focused on safety and health-related measures, health care for workers, and working conditions such as clear indications of conditions of employment, reflecting the circumstances that some inquiries were raised about wages and other conditions of employment such as the special duty (decontamination) allowance.

-As a result of inspections for 290 employers from January to December 2019, a total of 154 employers were recognized as being in violation (violation rate: 53.1%) of applicable laws such as the Labour Standards Act or the Industrial Safety and Health Act Corrective recommendations were issued to these employers to correct the said violations accordingly.
+As a result of inspections for 340 employers from January to December 2021, a total of 137 employers were recognized as being in violation (violation rate: 40.3%) of applicable laws such as the Labour Standards Act or the Industrial Safety and Health Act Corrective recommendations were issued to these employers to correct the said violations accordingly.